tylerrcady/JID-4301-Poolerz/Installation Guide/InstallingGuide.md

 # Poolerz Installation Guide
+Follow the steps below to set up and run the project locally.
 ## Requirements
 - **MongoDB** – To access Poolerz data, your email must be whitelisted in the database.
 - **Node.js & React** – If you’ve never used React or Node.js, download and install the latest LTS version from:  [https://nodejs.org](https://nodejs.org)